nohupped/structype_derive/Readme.md

 # Crate structype_derive

 This is a derive procedural macro that will let you add custom derive and attributes over structs and enums.
 This derive will add two impl on the type.print_fields() will print the type field names to the STDOUT, while as_string() returns a json serialized string key-value representation where key is the type's field name and value is the attribute set in `structype_label`.
-This macro cannot be applied over tuple structs and unit structs.
+This macro panics if applied over tuple structs and unit structs and won't let you compile.
-This is a derive procedural macro that will let you add custom derive and attributes over structs and enums.
-This derive will add two impl on the type. `as_string()` returns a json serialized string key-value representation where key is the type's field name and value is the attribute set in the `structype_label`, while`print_fields()` function will print the same to STDOUT.
-If the `structype_label` is absent, the value will be the same as that of the key.
-This macro cannot be applied over tuple structs and unit structs, so it will panic if these types are annotated with this derive and won't let you compile.

 ## Example